GhostPrint04/Azure-Enterprise-Infrastructure-Lab/README.md

 ### Secure Remote Administration
 ![SSH connection and network traffic analysis](https://github.com/GhostPrint04/Azure-Interprise-Infraestructure-Lab/blob/main/SSH%20connection%20and%20Network%20Traffic%20Analysis.png?raw=true)

 Established a secure SSH connection from a Windows workstation to an Ubuntu Linux virtual machine using PowerShell.
 Authenticated successfully with the username and password configured during the Azure virtual machine deployment.
-Executed administrative commands including whoami, hostname, touch, ls, id, and uname -a to validate user access, system identity, file operations, and operating system information.
+Executed administrative commands including "whoami", "hostname", "touch", "ls", "id", and "uname -a" to validate user access, system identity, file operations, and operating system information.
 Simultaneously captured SSHv2 traffic in Wireshark to verify encrypted communication between the client and Linux server.

 ## DHCP Lease Renewal